dfandrich/fileviewinfo/README.md

 ## Installation

-The programs are written in portable Bourne shell and do not require compilation (the makefile relies on some GNUisms, however).
-Install them by running this command as root:
+The programs are written in portable Bourne shell and do not require compilation (the makefile relies on some GNUisms, however, and requires the use of GNU make, often known as "gmake").
+Install them by running this command as
+root:

     make install

 You can execute a simple regression test suite with:

-    make check
+    env LC_ALL=C make check -k

 Any differences between the expected and generated output will be displayed.
 If a needed external program is missing, the test will fail.
 The test suite is